goeiebook/creativelab/narrative.md

 As the number of prototypes increases, the common elements of their code become apparent.
 For example, all the prototypes contain code to access the localstorage structure.
 To faciliate further improvement, that code should be stored in a single place.
 The most obvious solution is to put it into its own snippet.
 But that means multiple snippets must be executed before a given prototype runs.
 Some of the prototypes include third party js files, such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).
 The rote right-click-run cycle gets tiring.
 It's time for an automated solution.

 The solution requires running a local server.
-Implementing it was more complicated than expected.
-While solving the issues I began to wonder why was I going to all this trouble?
-Shouldn't I be doing something worthwhile instead?
-A question like that is impossible to answer.
-We just do what we do, and sometimes we watch ourselves doing it.
+The implementation was more complicated than expected.
+For what end was I going to all this trouble?
+Surely there something more worthwhile.
+And then the local server served without error, and a thrill resulted.

-When the local server served without error, it produced a thrill.
-That's probably the ultimate reason for any behavior.
-Here is the core interface, a simple snippet that loads prerequisites and runs the animation generator:
+Here is the core interface, a snippet that loads prerequisites and runs the animation generator:

 ```javascript
 addScriptSrc("https://localhost:4443/tinycolor.js");